 The inspector was satisfied that the quality of care and experience of the residents was monitored and developed on an ongoing basis and that effective management systems are in place that support and promote the delivery of safe, quality care services.

-The Director of Services and the Director of Operations outlined the on-going development work to ensure compliance with the Regulations.
+The inspector recently met with the Director of Services and the Director of Operations for the organisation.
+They outlined the on-going development work to ensure compliance with the Regulations.
 A working group had been established and a gap analysis completed to benchmark the service against the Regulations and the Standards.
 A computerised auditing system had been introduced and there was an auditor employed by the provider as part of their quality assurance programme.
-Resident satisfaction surveys were completed as part of this work and the results were presented to staff and residents.
-Visual aids were used to assist residents' understanding.
 A structured plan was in place to audit each centre within the company against the Regulations on a quarterly basis while also undertaking the annual review of services.